ElouenCorvest/mxl-bricks-elouen/README.md

 ## Installation

 Run `pixi install -e dev` in this directory.
 This will install the `dev` package.
 Then to install this local `mxlbricks` as editable, you just need to run `pixi run -e dev dev-install`.

+Run `pixi install -e dev` in this directory.
+This will install the `dev` package.
+Then to install this local `mxlbricks` as editable, you just need to run `pixi run -e dev dev-install`.